LeDuyNg/Memoura/README.md

 # make sure you are in the main folder and install dependencies
 npm install

-# if using electron
-# start the Tauri Application/Web Application
+# start the application with
 npm run dev